Self-Supervised Learning for Recommender Systems: A Survey: Hybrid Methods

 \subsection{Pros and Cons}

-Hybrid methods assemble multiple pretext tasks and therefore can get enhanced and comprehensive self-supervision.
-Particularly, for methods under the collaborative branch in which the generative/predictive task serves the contrastive task by dynamically yielding samples for contrast \cite{yu2021kdd,xia2021cotrec,bengio2009curriculum}, they have distinct advantage over their static counterparts in training effectiveness.
-However, hybrid methods are confronted with the problem of \textbf{coordinating multiple pretext tasks}.
-For methods under the independent branch \cite{hao2021multi,YuanCSZD21}, it is challenging for them to make a tradeoff between different pretext tasks.
-A cumbersome manual search by trial-and-errors or expensive domain knowledge for hyperparameters is required.
-Besides, different pretext tasks may also interfere with each other, which may require heavier architectures with more parameters such as multi-gate mixture-of-experts networks \cite{ma2018modeling} to separate task-shared and task-specific information.
-As a consequence, a strong hybrid SSR model comes at a higher training cost compared to the models with only a single pretext task.
+Hybrid methods assemble multiple self-supervised tasks to achieve enhanced and comprehensive self-supervision.
+Particularly, collaborative methods, where the generative/predictive task serves the contrastive task by dynamically generating samples, offer significant advantages in training effectiveness over static counterparts \cite{yu2021kdd,xia2021cotrec,bengio2009curriculum}.
+However, hybrid methods are confronted with the problem of \textbf{coordinating multiple self-supervised tasks}.
+They often struggle to balance different self-supervised tasks, requiring a manual search for hyperparameters or costly domain knowledge.
+Besides, different self-supervised tasks may also interfere with each other, which may require more complex architectures with a large number of parameters such as multi-gate mixture-of-experts networks \cite{ma2018modeling} to separate task-shared and task-specific information.
+As a result, a hybrid SSR model comes at a higher training cost compared to models with only a single self-supervised task.